liferay/liferay-docs/discover/portal/articles/07-collaborating/02-creating-forums-with-message-boards.markdown

 Administrative users can edit anyone's posts, not just their own.
 Sometimes users will post links to copyrighted material or unsuitable pictures.
 You can edit these posts, which allows you to redact information that should not be posted or to censor profanity that is not allowed on your message boards.
+You can also update the thread's priority or mark a reply as an answer to a thread's question.

 ### Permissions [](id=permissions-0)